 As you’re making your way into impeccable credit history, adding your kids’ names to your account lifts theirs as well.

 Being an authorised user, your children reap the benefit of diligent credit card payments.
 It is a simple activity that establishes a strong foundation for their credit history.

 A secured credit card is suitable for individuals with no credit history.
 Plus, it is free from annual fees.
 But banks secure the cards with collateral.

 Secured credit cards are an excellent starting point for your kid.
-It provides learning how to manage monthly statements and limiting debts.
+It provides learning on how to manage monthly statements and limit debts.
 Nevertheless, guide and explain to them the terms and conditions inclusive of their card.
 Ensure that they agree to these before they use their credit card.

 Let kids pay for their student loans

 On-time payment of student loans builds a good credit score.
 Whether or not you’re paying in during school or after graduation.

 Be mindful that paying diligently is a big step to a fantastic credit record.
 But if you miss a single payment, it can break all your hard work.